Updated: November 25, 2020

 - Sell your shares immediately and buy the condo unit already.

 - Sell your shares and put the money in a zero-risk investment like a time deposit and wait for your target date to buy the condo unit.

 If you don’t reach your goal amount after five years, then some of the things you can do are:

 - Wait a few more years until the value reaches P3 million.

 - Sell your shares and apply for a housing loan to cover the difference.

-- Sell you shares and buy a condo unit that fits the budget.
+- Sell your shares and buy a condo unit that fits the budget.

-You don’t invest simply to have more money, you invest because you want to be able to afford your dreams.
+Remember that your investment decisions should always be guided by your personal objectives.
+And you should never invest to simply have more money, you invest because you want to be able to afford your dreams.

 This concludes another edition of Reader Mail.
 To receive more articles like this, please subscribe to Ready To Be Rich.